Modelling interface factorizations between Landau-Ginzburg models as module functors: A category of functors

 Composition of morphisms is defined as before (see~\eqref{compofmorphisms}). \end{Def} The compatibility conditions~\eqref{gradedcompatibility} guarantee that if the homomorphisms $f_{i}$ have $\mathbb{Z}_{2}$-degree $n_{i}$, then $\phi^{(n)}_{UV} (f_{n},\dotsc ,f_{1})$ has degree $n_{1}+\dotsb +n_{n}$,

 The definition~\eqref{defdiff} of the differential $d$ is compatible with the graded structure.
 We denote the corresponding cohomology category by $H^{\bullet}\Fun^{\mathbb{Z}_{2}} (R',R)$.

-Note that this definition could be generalized when one also allows for signs in the compatibility conditions~\eqref{gradedcompatibility} (for example the morphisms $\phi_{UV}^{(0)}$ of degree $0$ are the even supernatural transformations between the superfunctors $U$ and $V$, and one could also allow for odd ones).
-It could be interesting to investigate what implications this would have for the category of fusion functors that we are going to define in the following section.
+Note that this definition could be generalized when one also allows for signs in the compatibility conditions~\eqref{paritypreserving} and~\eqref{gradedcompatibility}.
+With the current definition, the closed morphisms $\phi_{UV}^{(0)}$ of degree $0$ are the \textsl{even} supernatural transformations (i.e.\ parity-preserving natural transformations) between the superfunctors $U$ and $V$, and a modified definition would allow for odd ones.
+It could be interesting to investigate the consequences of such a generalization for the category of fusion functors defined in the next section.